-Using Scanova for a demo, here’s how you convert your website URL to QR Code:
+Using Scanova for a demo, here’s how to create a Website URL QR Code online:

 1.Go to Scanova.
 Click on Create QR Code

 2. Select Website URL category from amongst other QR Code categories.

 3. Enter the link you want to encode in the QR Code.
 You can also go for Advanced Settings in the same step

 7.On the page that loads, name the QR Code and click Create QR Code